 If you are a new contributor to MDN, you will probably have questions!
 This article will help you get started.

-Contribution made more simpler
+Contribution made simple

-Now that you've been reassured that you won't blow up the Internet by contributing to MDN, you're probably wondering how you get started.
+Now that you've been reassured that you won't blow up the Internet by contributing to MDN, you're probably wondering how you can get started.
 Fortunately, it's easy.
 All you need is a Persona account.
 Persona is Mozilla's single sign-in technology.

 Logging into MDN